Employment

 - Oversee groups of children during activities, ensuring their safety and well-being at all times.

-- Collaborate with Explorer’s Camp Director to plan, advise, and implement strategies for camper success.
+- Collaborate with Explorers' Camp Head Counselor and Activity Counselors to plan, advise, coordinate logistics, organize supplies, and implement strategies for camper success.

 - Foster a positive and inclusive environment that encourages collaboration, active participation, and self-expression among campers.